priyadharshini-1843/Atliq-Hardware-sales-insights/README.md

 E-commerce gives the highest revenue contribution by customer type Surat gives highest profit % by market
 Central Market contributes to more Revenue

+Recommendations
+Make a new sales strategy for lucknow since its showing lowest revenue and negative profit margin and if possible so as for Surat and Bhubaneshwar also.
+Try to increase sales quantity in Patna, Surat and Kanpur since they have lowest sales quantity.
+Try to give special benefits to Electronics and Excel stores as they are most profitable customers.
+Make campaign strategy for mid year as they are showing high sales among other months.